robitex/barracuda/README.md

 The LaTeX package `barracuda.sty` under the cover uses Lua code so you need to compile your source files with LuaTeX or LuajitTeX with the LaTeX format.

-For instance, here there is a minimal example for LuaLaTeX:
+For instance, here is a minimal working example for LuaLaTeX:

 ```latex
 % !TeX program = LuaLaTeX